SB-746

 Plain Language

-When a candidate, candidate committee, PAC, or political party committee creates or distributes a political advertisement, electioneering communication, or other election-related media that uses generative AI to depict a real person performing an action that did not actually occur, the content must prominently include the disclosure: "Created in whole or in part with the use of generative artificial intelligence."
-For visual media, the text must be easily readable and for video must appear for the full duration of the AI-generated content.
+Candidates, candidate committees, PACs, and political party committees that distribute political ads, electioneering communications, or other election-related media containing generative AI content that depicts a real person doing something they did not actually do must prominently disclose: 'Created in whole or in part with the use of generative artificial intelligence.'
+For visual media, the text must be easily readable and displayed for the full duration of AI-generated video content.
 For audio-only media, the disclosure must be clearly spoken at both the beginning and end.
-Four exceptions apply: (1) bona fide news broadcasts that acknowledge authenticity questions; (2) broadcasting stations that made a good-faith effort to verify the content was not AI-generated; (3) news publications that clearly disclaim the media does not accurately represent the candidate; and (4) satire or parody.
-Note the obligation is on the distributing political entity — not on the AI developer or platform.
+Four exemptions apply: (1) bona fide news broadcasts that acknowledge authenticity questions; (2) broadcasters paid to air AI content who made good-faith verification efforts; (3) news publications that disclaim the content's accuracy; and (4) satire or parody.

 Statutory Text